Frederick Richard Simms: Family and education

-Simms was born in Hamburg "of an old Warwickshire family", the son of Frederick Louis Simms and his wife Antonia née Hermans.
+Simms was born in Hamburg "of an old Warwickshire family", the son of Frederick Louis Simms and his wife Antonia, née Hermans.
 His Birmingham-born grandfather had established a trading company there to support the Newfoundland fishing fleet.
-Frederick Richard Simms' first wife was Austrian, his second, married 1910, was Mabel Louise, daughter of cotton merchant Joseph Worsley and they had two daughters, one of which was Rosemary Mabel who married the Artist Dennis Ramsay.
-He was educated in Germany and London and at the Polytechnischer Verein in Berlin after completing an apprenticeship with AG fur Automatischen Verkauf in Hamburg and Berlin.
+Frederick Richard Simms' first wife was Austrian.
+His second, married in 1910, was Mabel Louise, daughter of cotton merchant Joseph Worsley.
+They had two daughters, one of whom was Rosemary Mabel, who married the Artist Dennis Ramsay.
+Simms was educated in Germany and London, and at the Polytechnischer Verein in Berlin, after completing an apprenticeship with AG für Automatischen Verkauf in Hamburg and Berlin.

 In a 1907 trip to the Alps, Simms discovered a waterfall near the village of Holzgau, now called the Simmswasserfall.

-Simms may have spread his talents a little thinly to be able to show a single outstanding achievement.
-His lasting significance is in his role as a catalyst and intermediary between Britain and Europe and to a lesser extent USA.
+Simms's career encompassed a wide variety of pursuits across multiple disciplines.
+Historically, he is primarily noted for his role in facilitating connections between Britain, continental Europe, and the United States.

 He died in his 81st year, at Stoke Poges, Buckinghamshire, while living at Storth Oaks, Chislehurst, Kent.
 His wife predeceased him.

 Business

 Consulting engineer and Daimler motors

-In 1889, the 26-year-old Simms met and became firm friends with Gottlieb Daimler, from whom in 1890 he purchased the rights for the use and manufacture of Daimler's high-speed petrol engine and other patents, in the British Empire – 'England and the colonies' (excluding Canada).
-They were first used in motor launches but soon paved the way for the start-up of the British motor industry.
-In May 1890 his mechanic Johann van Toll was sent ahead to look after their borrowed launch at Putney and van Toll obtained premises in the new Billiter Buildings at 49 Leadenhall Street, London for Simms & Co Consulting Engineers.
-There had been no purpose in Simms bringing a car with him because of the restrictions in Britain.
+In 1889, the 26-year-old Simms met and became firm friends with Gottlieb Daimler, from whom in 1890 he bought the rights for the use and manufacture of Daimler's high-speed petrol engine and other patents, in the British Empire – 'England and the colonies' (excluding Canada).
+They were first used in motor launches, but soon paved the way for the start-up of the British motor industry.
+In May 1890, his mechanic Johann van Toll was sent ahead to look after their borrowed launch at Putney.
+Van Toll obtained premises in the new Billiter Buildings at 49 Leadenhall Street, London for Simms & Co Consulting Engineers.
+There had been no purpose in Simms bringing a car with him, because of the restrictions in Britain.

-In May 1891, Simms demonstrated the motor launch on the Thames, and in May 1893 formed The Daimler Motor Syndicate Limited to fit petrol engines into boats becoming, possibly, the UK's first motor company.
+In May 1891, Simms demonstrated the motor launch on the River Thames, and in May 1893 formed The Daimler Motor Syndicate Limited to fit petrol engines into boats becoming, possibly, the UK's first motor company.
 This work was performed under Putney Bridge, where the launches were shown.

 Following the signal success of Daimler-powered Peugeots and Panhards at the 1894 Paris-Rouen Trials, Simms decided to open a motor car factory.
 In June 1895, Simms and Evelyn Ellis bought in France and brought to England one of the first petrol–powered cars into the UK.

-In early 1896, Lawson's British Motor Syndicate Limited (about to incorporate The Daimler Motor Company Limited), bought The Daimler Motor Syndicate Limited.
+In early 1896, Harry LawsonBritish Motor Syndicate Limited (about to incorporate The Daimler Motor Company Limited), bought The Daimler Motor Syndicate Limited.
 In early 1896, Simms was appointed a director of Stuttgart's Daimler Motoren Gesellschaft which later became Daimler-Benz.
 He remained consulting engineer to Lawson's The Daimler Motor Company Limited but, perhaps wisely, did not join its board of directors.